Board of Directors Application

 The purpose of the standards is to encourage positive development and they form the foundation to create a uniquely identifiable experience within the corridors through the consistent use of landscaping and architectural design elements.

 All development and redevelopment projects within the District boundaries will be governed by the Standards.
-Standards are being developed by corridor and to view the current standards click on the District Development Standards link below.
+To view the current standards click on the District Development Standards link below.

 Lists & Disclosure Statements

 - Signs Revised